 Kiko Alonso’s Hit Deserves Suspension

 As soon as I saw this in real time, I knew I would be writing about it today.
 Yes, Kiko Alonso led with his helmet/shoulder on a quarterback.
 Yes, that quarterback did slide and “give himself up.”
-And that hit did result in a very gruesome injury to that quarterback.
+And that hit resulted in a very gruesome injury to that quarterback.
 However, Joe Flacco is partially to blame for this.

 My biggest issue with any hit on the quarterback is that it’s always the defensive player’s fault.
 The NFL has consistently been favoring QB’s ever since Tom Brady beat Oakland in the snow, but sometimes you have to hold them accountable.
 Flacco slid a little too late and put Alonso in a bad spot.
 He already had the first down and didn’t need to pick up extra yards.
 Instead, knowing he’d get an extra 15 yards and possible ejection, he baits Alonso with that slide and gets annihilated in the process.